kastrulya/html2text/test/normal_escape_snob.md

 Some `fixed width text` here
 _`italic fixed width text`_
 this is \# simple text
+To receive messages from more than one subtopic, subscribers can use the wildcard character (\*) in place of any tokens in the subtopic name.
+For instance, a subscriber could subscribe to the following subtopic:
+"`news..business.\*`", and the publisher sends messages to "`news.business.newyork`" and "`news.business.tokyo`".
+In this case the messages published to either subtopic will be delivered to the consumer.

 2012\.
 Now that was a good year.
 So was 2011.
 That's all.

 3.14159 is an approximation of pi.